-Step inside the doors of SportsAble and you will hear countless stories about how our club has transformed the lives of children and adults living with disability and physical ailments, by providing them with a unique environment created exclusively to meet their needs.
+Step inside the doors of SportsAble and you will hear countless stories about how the Charity has transformed the lives of children and adults living with physical and sensory disabilities and physical ailments. it does this by providing individuals with a unique environment which has been created exclusively to meet their needs.

 Incredibly, 83% of people living with a disability were not born with it, they gained it either through a life-changing illness or accident.
 The most common age for life-changing accidents is 18-35, while those people over the age of 35 are more likely to acquire it through a life-changing illness.